stuenkels/camover/README.md

 ### Disclaimer
 This program was designed for a cybersecurity lab, and should only be used on networks that you have explicit permission to run it on.
 This program serves as a demonstration for how specific exploits can operate and as a learning tool for cybersecuirty.
 It should never be used in a malicious manor.

+Note for camoverpy users:
+If you are after speed use this version.
+Over a 1000 packet benchmark with no delay camoverpy takes 43.92 seconds, camover in c takes 0.05 seconds.